Deutsche Tourenwagen Masters: Vehicle, chassis

 The cars are supposed to be fast and spectacular, while still fairly cheap to build and run.
-All DTM race cars have RWD and 4.0-litre V8 engines (later 2.0-litre inline-4 turbocharged engines) which are air-restricted to 460 hp but now into over 500 hp since 2017 until 2018 season and now into 610 hp including 30 hp push-to-pass since 2019 season and later 580 hp + 60 hp push-to-pass since 2020 season onwards, no matter if similar layouts or engines are available in the road cars.
-Instead of the road car bodies, unrelated purpose-built chassis are used, which are closer to prototype racing.
+All DTM race cars had RWD and 4.0-litre V8 engines (later 2.0-litre inline-4 turbocharged engines) which are air-restricted to 460 hp but now into over 500 hp since 2017 until 2018 season and now into 610 hp including 30 hp push-to-pass since 2019 season and later 580 hp + 60 hp push-to-pass in the 2020 season, no matter if similar layouts or engines are available in the road cars.
+Instead of the road car bodies, unrelated purpose-built chassis were used, which are closer to prototype racing.
 Many drivers have in fact described the handling of the cars as closer to single seater racing cars than road cars.
 Only the roof sections of the road cars are put on top of the roll cages, and lights and other distinctive design features are used in order to provide a resemblance to the road cars.
-Also, in order to save money and provide close racing, many common parts from third party specialists are used, like transmission (from Hewland), brakes (from AP Racing), wheels (from ATS) and Hankook tyres (see below).
+Also, in order to save money and provide close racing, many common parts from third party specialists were used, like transmission (from Hewland), brakes (from AP Racing), wheels (from ATS) and Hankook tyres (see below).
 The all-important aerodynamic configurations are tested in wind tunnels before the season, brought to an equal level, and kept that way throughout the season.
+All of this however changed when the "silhouette prototype" specification was dropped in favor of the globally accepted GT3 Specification from 2021 onwards.

-DTM cars adhere to a front engine rear-wheel-drive design (similar to public legal road car).
+DTM cars adhered to a front engine rear-wheel-drive design (similar to public legal road car) during the prototype silhouette era.
 A roll cage serves as a space frame chassis, covered by CFRP crash elements on the side, front and rear and covered by metallic bodywork.
-They have a closed cockpit, a bi-plane rear wing, and other aerodynamic parts such as front splitter, side winglets and hood holes (see also on Aerodynamics section for more details).
+They have a closed cockpit, a single-plane rear wing, and other aerodynamic parts such as front splitter, side winglets and hood holes (see also on Aerodynamics section for more details).

-The price of one current DTM car is normally €600,000-€5,000,000.
+The price of a "Silhouette Prototype" DTM car used prior to 2021 was approximately €600,000-€5,000,000.